geomstats/geomstats/docs/index.rst

 scikit-learn's base classes and mixins.

-In both modules, the operations are vectorized for batch computation and provide support for different execution backends---namely NumPy, PyTorch, and TensorFlow--- enabling GPU acceleration.
+In both modules, the operations are vectorized for batch computation and provide support for different execution backends---namely NumPy, PyTorch, and TensorFlow.

 To learn how to use `geomstats`, visit the page :ref:`first_steps`.
 To contribute to `geomstats` visit the page :ref:`contributing`.